dianam55/clickbait-detector-en-ro-hu/README.md

 ## Transformer Models

-- English: "distilbert-base-uncased"
+- English: distilbert-base-uncased
-- Romanian: "dumitrescustefan/bert-base-romanian-cased-v1" and "racai/distilbert-base-romanian-cased"
+- Romanian: dumitrescustefan/bert-base-romanian-cased-v1 and racai/distilbert-base-romanian-cased
+- Hungarian: SZTAKI-HLT/hubert-base-cc

+## SBERT Models

+- English: all-MiniLM-L6-v2
-- Hungarian: "SZTAKI-HLT/hubert-base-cc"
+- Romanian and Hungarian: paraphrase-multilingual-MiniLM-L12-v2

 ## Datasets

 The datasets used in this project contain headlines labeled as clickbait(1) or non-clickbait(0).
+The data has two variables: headline and label.
 Each dataset contains 32.000 rows of data.
 - English dataset: https://www.kaggle.com/datasets/amananandrai/clickbait-dataset
 - Romanian dataset: